 Specialty drugs.
 Specific prescriptions used to treat complex, chronic or special health conditions, which include certain therapeutic agents that You or your Physician can administer.

-Not all drugs are covered under the drug program and some drugs require Pre-authorization.
+Not all drugs are covered under the drug program.
 Call Express Scripts or GuideStone to obtain more information about the program.